RTXteam/RTX/DockerBuild/test-instance-scripts/README.md

-If you look at the shell script `build-test-arax-from-fresh-instance.sh`, you will see that it uses the Dockerfile `Merged-Dockerfile` to build a container `arax` (constructed from a Docker image `arax:1.0`) that contains both the ARAX and RTX-KG2 services.
+If you look at the shell script `build-test-arax-from-fresh-instance.sh`, you will see that it uses the Dockerfile `Merged-Dockerfile` to build a container `arax` (constructed from a Ubuntu 20.04-based Docker image `arax:1.0`) that contains both the ARAX and RTX-KG2 services.
 No TLS is configured in the host OS, in contrast to how we set up ARAX in production (this decision was made in order to keep things simple for deploying a test system, i.e., to avoid having to run `certbot` to get SSL certificates).

 # Can I reuse the instance without having to re-download all the database files?